Laban Coblentz: ITER: harnessing fusion energy

 Coblentz was hired by the new ITER Director-General, Bernard Bigot, as part of a senior management team brought in to get the project back on track.
 Comprehensive reform included integration of the ITER Organization with its Domestic Agencies, more effective decision-making and communication, exhaustive reassessment of the construction and assembly schedule and associated costs, finalization of major component design, and creation of a project culture applying the best principles of risk management and systems engineering.

 By mid-2016, project critics were becoming cautiously optimistic, noting the rejuvenated pace of ITER construction onsite and component manufacturing worldwide.
-Additional countries were expressing interest in joining the newly revitalized project, including, notably, Iran – which, as Coblentz noted to the Associated Press, highlights the exclusively peaceful nature of ITER and magnetic confinement fusion.
-By the end of 2016, ITER reported that all of the 19 major project milestones for 2016 had been met, on schedule and on budget.
+Additional countries were expressing interest in joining the newly revitalized project, including Iran – which, as Coblentz noted to the Associated Press, highlighted the exclusively peaceful nature of ITER and magnetic confinement fusion.
+ITER went on to sign cooperation agreement with Kazakhstan in 2017 and Canda in 2020.
+After the United Kingdom left Euratom in 2021, which undermined its role at ITER, Coblentz spoke about a "path forward" for the UK to participate more fully in the project once again.

+After the death of Bernard Bigot in May 2022, Coblentz continued to serve as Director of Communication under the newly appointed ITER Director General, Pietro Barabaschi.

+Although progress continued on ITER with the start machine assembly in July 2020, the project was hindered by supply-chain delays related to the COVID-19 pandemic and the discovery of cracks in the piping system for cooling the thermal shields.
+This led to billions being added to the project budget and a revised timeline that delays first plasma operations until 2034.

+During his time at ITER, Coblentz has worked to position fusion energy within the climate change debate, hosting the Fusion and Climate round table at the COP28 international climate meetings in Dubai in December 2023.
+Coblentz sees ITER as not just a step on the path to clean energy, but also a key source of energy for coping with the effects of climate change.
+He told journalists in 2024 that fusion energy would be essential, "If we really have sea level rise to the extent that we start to need the energy consumption to move cities."

+Coblentz participated in the making of the 2017 documentary about fusion energy and the ITER project, Let There Be Light.

 Personal

 Coblentz currently resides in Aix-en-Provence, France with his wife and daughter.
 He has continued to write plays, including Charades and The Oedipus Experiment.
-Coblentz also has been fictionalized as a resourceful and ornery naval engineer in the historical serial, Letterstime, Ein Geleitzug: an Alternate History of World War I.
+Coblentz also has been fictionalized as a naval engineer in the historical serial, Letterstime, Ein Geleitzug: an Alternate History of World War I.